Imports

 Importing derivation resources

 In many cases, derivations in your catalog will need to import resources.
-Usually, these are Typescript modules that define the lambda functions of a transformation, and, in certain cases, the NPM dependencies of that Typescript module.
+Usually, these are TypeScript modules that define the lambda functions of a transformation, and, in certain cases, the NPM dependencies of that TypeScript module.

-These imports are specified in the derivation specification, not in the import section of the catalog spec.
+These imports are specified in the derivation specification, not in the import

 For more information, see Derivation specification and creating TypeScript modules.